dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 ### Binding source component

- To simplify data binding, Windows Forms enables you to bind a data source to the <xref:System.Windows.Forms.BindingSource> component and then bind controls to the <xref:System.Windows.Forms.BindingSource>.
-You can use the <xref:System.Windows.Forms.BindingSource> in simple or complex binding scenarios.
-In either case, the <xref:System.Windows.Forms.BindingSource> acts as an intermediary between the data source and bound controls providing change notification currency management and other services.
+ To simplify data binding, Windows Forms enables you to bind a data source to the <xref:System.Windows.Forms.BindingSource> component and then bind controls to the `BindingSource`.
+You can use the `BindingSource` in simple or complex binding scenarios.
+In either case, the `BindingSource` acts as an intermediary between the data source and bound controls providing change notification currency management and other services.

 ### Common scenarios that employ data binding